lutechsource/MiSTerStuff/GroovyMiSTer/mame_documentation.md

 **How to configure a Static IP on the MiSTer FPGA**

 Edit the **/etc/dhcpcd.conf** file on the MiSTer FPGA SDCard and add the below two lines at the end.
-Replace the <your_static_ip_here> with the ip address you want to use on the MiSTer.
+Replace the **<your_static_ip_here>** text with the ip address you want to use on the MiSTer.
 This will set a static IP for the ethernet port, not Wifi.

 ```
 interface eth0